drpott/test/README.md

-## Getting started:
+# Getting started:
-## create the repo first in GITHUB
+## 1. create the repo first in GITHUB
-## on your PC, localy, init git in the directory:
+## 2. on your PC, locally, init git in the directory:
 ```
 git init
 ```
-connect the locally created repo to the remote
+## 3. connect the locally created repo to the remote
 ```
 git remote add origin git@github.com:drpott/<repo_name>.git
 git remote -v
 ```
-## Fetch the remote repo
+## 4. Fetch the remote repo
 ```
 git fetch --all
 ```
-## checkout the main branch
+## 5. checkout the main branch
 ```
 git checkout main
 ```
-## push or upate the remote repo with main branch (or any other branch)
+## 6. push or upate the remote repo with main branch (or any other branch)
 ```
 git push --set-upstream origin main
 git branch --set-upstream-to=passmgmt/main origin